ALL Metrics

 Methods

 This study is a double-blinded randomized controlled trial.
-Samples will be divided into three groups, and 500 mg of vitamin C, tid, or placebo will be received for seven weeks.
+Samples will be divided into three groups, and 500 mg vitamin C three times daily (1500 mg/day), or placebo will be received for seven weeks.
 Clinical characteristics, ascorbic acid, malondialdehyde, and total antioxidant capacity of patients in serum and aqueous humor will be measured before and after intervention and phacoemulsification.

 Conclusions